mervin-njy/malamola/malamola/README.md

 1. show stock update => limited qty

-2. qty of items to add at product/[id] page
+2. qty of items to add at product/[id] page (+- CSR component)

+3. All products filter to other categories w/ tabs

-3. Admin userType
+4. Admin userType + admin-specific pages (see 5a.)

-4. Navbar:
+5. Navbar:
     (Right-corner)
     a.
 Profile (auth-login) => add links to admin-protected pages => manage-inventory, manage-about, manage-enquiries, manage-orders, manage-FAQs, manage-users, dashboard
     c.
 Language